 MetaWRAP-Bin_refinement improved bin predictions in synthetic data

 To test the efficacy of the metaWRAP-Bin_refinement module at consolidating and improving bin sets, we used synthetic metagenomic data sets of varying complexity from the Critical Assessment of Metagenomic Interpretation (CAMI) study [9].
-The “gold standard” assemblies from the “high”, “medium”, and “low” diversity challenges were first binned with metaBAT2, Maxbin2, and CONCOCT [19-21] using the metaWRAP-Binning module, and the resulting three bin sets were then consolidated with DAS_Tool [27] {Sieber, 2017 #8457}, Binning_refiner [28], and metaWRAP-Bin_refinement.
+The “gold standard” assemblies from the “high”, “medium”, and “low” diversity challenges were first binned with metaBAT2, Maxbin2, and CONCOCT [19-21] using the metaWRAP-Binning module, and the resulting three bin sets were then consolidated with DAS_Tool [27], Binning_refiner [28], and metaWRAP-Bin_refinement.
 The completion and contamination of the bins in the original and refined bin sets were evaluated with CheckM [24] (Additional file 6: Figure S4) and Amber [41] (Additional file 7: Figure S5).
 True recall and precision for each bin calculated with Amber were converted to completion and contamination percentages to be comparable to the CheckM results (Figure 2).
 We found that metaBAT2 consistently outperformed MaxBin2 and CONCOCT, producing a total of 385 high quality bins between all the challenges (completion greater than 90% and contamination less than 5%), and 271 near-perfect bins (completion greater than 95% and contamination less than 1%).
 MaxBin2 came in second with 275 high quality bins and 164 near-perfect bins.
 CONCOCT performed rather poorly in all but the smallest CAMI

 challenge data sets, producing 58 high quality bins and 40 near-perfect bins.

 In the consolidated bin sets, DAS_Tool produced 426 high quality bins and 263 near-perfect bins across all CAMI challenges, while Binning_refiner produced 289 and 210 bins, respectively.
 DAS_Tool consistently produced high completion bins, however these bins had relatively high contamination, which is a result of the aggregation approach that DAS_Tool takes.
 Binning_refiner on the other hand produced very pure bins with its splitting approach, however it did so at the expense of significantly reduced completion.
 MetaWRAP-Bin_refinement produced bins that had both high completion and low contamination.
 In total, it produced 457 high quality bins and 339 near-perfect bins (Figure 2) due to both a splitting and aggregation step.
 These results confirmed that metaWRAP not only consistently improved bin sets through its consolidation approach, but it also outperformed other consolidation algorithms in data sets of varying complexity.

-[9]
+The CAMI challenge consisted of genomes of varying degree of similarity, and categorized the genomes into two broad categories – ‘unique strains’ (genomes with <95% ANI to any other genome) and 'common strains' (genomes with an ANI ≥95% to another genome in the data set).
+[9] This gave us an opportunity to benchmark metaWRAP at recovering bins of varying difficulty.
+We found that metaWRAP outperformed all other binning methods in reconstituting both closely and distantly related genomes (Additional file 14: CAMI binning summary table).
+Interestingly, we found that Binning_refiner performed almost as well as metaWRAP in distantly related genomes, but performed poorly in closely related genomes.
+On the other hand, DAS_Tool recovered almost as many closely related genomes as metaWRAP, but performed relatively poorly in more discrete genomes.

 The use of CheckM (Additional file 6: Figure S4) and Amber (Figure 2) to evaluate the binning sets produced similar results, although overall CheckM slightly overestimated both completion and contamination of the produced bins.
 More importantly, the relative performance of the six binning approaches was the same when evaluating with CheckM or Amber.
 This validated the use of CheckM for benchmarking binning results in data sets where the true genomes remain unknown.